 All high school games have the same rule.
-There is no provision for running the clock in the 1^{st} half.
-At any time in the 3^{rd} quarter one team achieves a 29-point differential the game must be stopped and both head coaches meet together with the Referee to confirm the status of the game clock.
-Both coaches must agree to run the clock in the 3^{rd} quarter.
+There is no provision for running the clock in the 1st half.
+At any time in the 3rd quarter one team achieves a 29-point differential the game must be stopped and both head coaches must agree to run the clock in the 3rd quarter.

-At any time in the 4th quarter when one team achieves a 29-point differential the game will be stopped and both head coaches will meet together with the Referee.
-The losing team coach will advise the other coach the status of the game clock.
+At any time in the 4th quarter when one team achieves a 29-point differential the game will be stopped and the losing team coach will advise if the clock will run.